In this article by K9Nerds, they have prepared a list of 10 health benefits that result from having a dog.

 - The Dog Can Help You Fight Stress.

 Consider talking with your employer for permission to bring dogs to the office.
-Show him the results of the research, which prove that people who work in the surroundings of dogs have significantly reduced levels of stress.
-Consequently, people who do not bring their pets, overtime become more and more stressed.
+Show him the results of the research, which proves that people who work in the surroundings of dogs have significantly reduced levels of stress.
+Consequently, people who do not bring their pets, over time become more and more stressed.
 More stress means less energy, which means less productivity.
 That should interest your boss.

 - You Will Be Happier.